 Brain Tumor and Brain Cancer—Child

-- Secondary or metastatic brain cancer—cancer started somewhere else in the body and spread to the brain.
-These are also known as metastatic tumors.
+- A secondary brain tumor starts somewhere else in the body and spreads to the brain.

 |Copyright © Nucleus Medical Media, Inc.